Take Microsoft VSS-Enabled Snapshots Using Amazon EC2 Systems Manager

 When initiated, the Run Command call makes the VSS components (More details to follow) on your instances coordinate all ongoing I/O operations on VSS-aware applications running on the EC2 Windows instances.
 This way the I/O buffers are flushed to the EBS volumes, and all I/O operations are frozen while snapshots are taken.
 This results in application consistency.
 After the snapshot is initiated, the freeze on I/O is lifted and normal operations are resumed.

 The list of snapshots created through the Run Command or the script can be found under EBS snapshots in the left navigation pane in the EC2 console.
 All VSS-enabled EBS snapshots that are successfully created from this process are tagged as “AppConsistent:True”.
 To learn more about this capability, go to the documentation for AWSEC2-CreateVssSnapshot.

 Setting up your EC2 instances to take VSS-enabled snapshots

 - Snapshot permissions to instances: You need to open the IAM console, and use Policy generator to create new Policy for AWS service “Amazon EC2” and attach the following actions to this policy.

 Now create an Amazon EC2 role in the IAM console and attach the actions we previously listed and AmazonEC2RoleForSSM policies to it.
 Attach this role directly to your EC2 Windows instances.

-- Installing VSS components: All instances created using Microsoft Windows Server AMIs dated 2017.11.18 or later have the VSS components pre-installed.
-If your Windows instances are not updated with the latest packages, you need to perform additional steps to take VSS-enabled EBS snapshots.
+- Installing VSS components: If your Windows instances are not updated with the latest packages, you need to perform additional steps to take VSS-enabled EBS snapshots.

 - Configure AWS package: You need to install the VSS components (AwsVssComponents) on them by calling the AWS-ConfigureAWSPackage command using Systems Manager Run Command.